WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

-# WEBPACK BEGINNERS GUIDE <sup>+ npm side notes</sup>
+# Babel

 ---
+# In this section
+---

+* --

+---
 # Preflight
 ---

-Use existing `webpacktest-htmlbuild` code base from previous guide stage.
+Use existing `webpacktest-htmlandcache` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-babel`.

-Make changes in `package.json`.
+Make changes in `package.json` name field.
+Don't forget `npm install`.
-Note that `index.html` is build product.
-Manual approach will not work any more, as we are using hashes in output filenames.
-You can disable hashes and return to manual approach as in pre-`html-webpack-plugin` approach.
-See *htmlbuild* stage of this guide.

 ---
 # Babel
 ---

+Until now `index.js` contained *old*, ECMAScript 3 compatible code.
+Exception was Node.js module system, `require` and `module.exports` (inspired by *Common.js* syntax) that got handled by webpack.
-Until now `site.js` contained old javascript (except for Common.js `require()` that got handled by webpack loader).
-You will have to write ES2015(ES6), ES2016, ES2017 code with probably even some stage-x features.
+You will have to write ES2015 (ES6) and newer code with probably even some [pre stage-3](https://github.com/tc39/proposals) features.
+In order for it to work in web browsers there is a need to compile it to ES5 code.
+[Babel](https://babeljs.io)!

 ## Babel core